saumyaaa4/saumyaaa4/README.md

 ---

-✨ **Fun fact:** I love turning data into magic 🐍📊 and exploring new AI/ML adventures!
+✨ I’m actively seeking opportunities in **AI/ML roles** where I can contribute to building intelligent, scalable, and impactful systems.